skip to page content

 A caregiver—sometimes called an informal caregiver—is an unpaid individual (for example, a spouse, partner, family member, friend, or neighbor) involved in assisting others with activities of daily living and/or medical tasks.
 Formal caregivers are paid care providers providing care in one's home or in a care setting (day care, residential facility, long-term care facility).
 There are almost 5.5 million caregivers caring for Veterans, and 96% of those caregivers are women.
 70% provide care to a spouse or partner, and provide care for an average of 10 years.
 VA research into caregiving touches on everything from delivery of services to support for caregivers to the impact of policy decisions.

-Each "widget" below is populated by a dynamic search of the HSR&D website and its underlying databases.
+Each section below is populated by a search of the HSR website.
 Search results are generated based on the search term "Caregiver".
-Results are updated regularly, as new data are available.
+Results are updated as new data are available.

 Citations